-- We met the treatment technique requirement for TOC. - Site 82 exceeded the Lead action level upon its initial sample.
-A resample measured below Lead Detection level.
+\\ Site 82 exceeded the Lead action level of 0.015mg/L upon initial sampling.
+A resample measured below the detection level of 0.001mg/L.

 A MESSAGE FOR VULNERABLE POPULATIONS

 Drinking water, including bottled water, may reasonably be expected to contain small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.